halo-sigs/halo-gradle-plugin/README.md

 # gradle-plugin-halo
-Gradle plugin for halo plugin development.
+This is a Gradle plugin for building Halo plugins, written in Java.